-See, if you’re a woman, any prospective employer knows that legally, they’re required to give you 6 months of paid leave during your pregnancy(s) (and in some countries, even more than that), and even after the period of leave, its a question mark whether you’d still continue working with them.
+See, if you’re a woman, any prospective employer knows that legally, they’re required to give you 6 months of paid leave during your pregnancy(s) (and in some countries, even more than that), and even after the period of leave, its a question mark whether you’d continue working with them.

-Understandably, no employer wants to willingly do that – pay someone for over half a year for not working.
+Understandably, no employer wants to do that willingly – pay someone for over half a year for not working.

 (PS If you take issue with the word “understandably” in the above sentence, this blog is not for you.
 You need to grow up.)